Icehotel – the hotel, the artwork and the award-winning trademark

 Frozen trade secrets

 For Icehotel, the tangible assets melt in April, even though visitors still come during the summer months.
-The story of how Icehotel was founded and the knowledge about the community, the river and the 5,500-square metre ice hotel constitutes valuable information which attracts inquisitive visitors to Jukkasjärvi.
-However, the precise method used to produce ice sculptures, building blocks, ice glass and many other things are trade secrets which stay within the hotel’s walls.
+The story of Icehotel, the community, the river and the 5,500-square metre ice hotel constitutes valuable information.
+This information attracts inquisitive visitors to Jukkasjärvi.
+However, the precise method used to produce ice sculptures, building blocks and ice glass are trade secrets.
+They stay within the hotel’s walls.

 The interview was made in 2016.